bbyars/mountebank/CONTRIBUTING.md

 of his obsession.

 mountebank has two hooks baked into the build script to help enforce surface integrity.
-First, he calls bin/normalizeWhitespace, which destructively removes trailing whitespace.
-He's considered extending it to strip out tabs and ensure that there is one and only one newline at the end of each file.
-However, he's also concerned that having a destructive script like that called during every build is a bit dangerous, and would happily entertain other suggestions.
+First, he calls bin/wsCheck, which fails the build on inconsistent whitespace patterns.
 Additionally, mountebank has taken Douglas Crockford's suggestion of using a space between the `function` keyword and its argument list for function declarations, and no space between them for function calls.  bin/jscheck validates that convention, and will fail the build if it is not obeyed.